 I also enjoy analyzing the structure of bonds.
 And I take pride in their ultimate use.
 I believe we’re providing a social good through the investments in Colorado and Oregon that are paid for by our municipal bonds.

 It’s also great to be doing this with Aquila.
-We get to meet investors and advisors, and their confidence in us only further sharpens our resolve to do the right thing for them.
-Aquila’s senior management shares this focus on advisors and their clients, and has from its beginning.
+We get to meet investors and advisers, and their confidence in us only further sharpens our resolve to do the right thing for them.
+Aquila’s senior management shares this focus on advisers and their clients, and has from its beginning.
 We’re all stakeholders in what we believe is most important: our shareholder’s best interests.